Unique ergodicity for singular holomorphic foliations of $\mathbb{P}^3(\mathbb{C})$ with an invariant plane: Background

 \subsection{Holonomy}

 The holonomy is a formalisation of the concept of Poincaré section.
-It allows to study the transverse dynamics of a foliation.
+It allows to study the transverse dynamics of a foliation, see Candel-Conlon \cite{CandelFoliationsI} for a precise definition.
 Given a path $\gamma \colon [0, 1] \to L$ between two points $p$ and $p'$ in a leaf $L$, we can consider two transverse sections $T$ and $T'$ to $L$ at $p$ and $p'$, respectively.
 The holonomy is obtained by sliding in plaques points of $T$ to $T'$.

-We refer to Candel-Conlon \cite{CandelFoliationsI} for a precise definition.
+More precisely, assume first that there is a foliated chart $U \simeq D_i \times T_i$ such that $p, p' \in U$.
+Then, if $q \in T$ is close enough to $p$, the plaque through $q$ intersects $T'$ in a unique point, which is by definition the image of $q$ by the holonomy between $p$ and $p'$.
+For a general path $\gamma$ in a leaf, we can cut it into several pieces which are included in a foliation chart, choose intermediate transverse section, and compose the holonomy from all the different pieces.
+This gives the holonomy along $\gamma$, which we denote by $h_\gamma$.
+The germ of the holonomy map depends only on the homotopy class of the path with fixed endpoints.

+We will use variant of this notation: e.g. on a simply connected leaf, we will sometimes write $h_{pq}$ for the holonomy map along the geodesic between $p$ and $q$.
+If $\gamma$ is parametrised by an interval $I$ and $s, t \in \R$ such that $[s,t] \subset I$, we will also write $h_\gamma^{s,t}$ for the holonomy along the path $\restr{\gamma}{[s,t]}$.
+Finally, in the following, the transverse sections that we use will always be the $S(p,r)$ introduced above unless stated otherwise (in lemma \ref{lem:changer-transversale}).